South Sudan, March 2026

 Rice in the Republic of South Sudan is increasingly considered a staple crop.
 Over the last few years, due to changes in lifestyle and rapid urbanization, many people have gravitated toward meals that can be prepared quickly and conveniently, and rice effectively fills this role.
 With the steady growth in population, rice consumption has continued to rise.
 However, domestic production has not kept pace with demand, and the resulting deficit is largely met through imports.

-In this interview, Mr. Alfred Wani, Focal Point for the National Rice Development Strategy (NRDS), responds to questions posed by Dr. Mike Nasamu, Senior Regional Advisor for the Coalition for African Rice Development (CARD), and shares insights into the history and origin of rice cultivation in South Sudan.
-Mr. Wani explains that rice is predominantly grown at the subsistence level, characterized by the use of low-quality seeds, limited mechanization, inadequate irrigation infrastructure, and a weak research and extension system.
+In this interview conducted by the Senior Regional Advisor for the Coalition for African Rice Development (CARD), Dr. Mike Nasamu, the Focal Point for the National Rice Development Strategy (NRDS), Mr. Alfred Wani, shares insights into the history and origin of rice cultivation in South Sudan.
+He explained that rice is predominantly grown at the subsistence level, characterized by the use of low-quality seeds, limited mechanization, inadequate irrigation infrastructure, and a weak research and extension system.
 These constraints have contributed to low productivity and limited commercialization of the rice sector.

 The interview was conducted at the JICA Training Center in Tsukuba, Japan.